dapplegatecp/ncm/README.md

 # Cradlepoint NCM SDK
-This is a Python client library for Cradlepoint NCM API
+This is a Python client library for Cradlepoint NCM API (both v2 and v3)

 INSTALL AND RUN INSTRUCTIONS